Dolphiq/craft3-iconpicker/README.md

         {% do view.registerAssetBundle("plugins\\dolphiq\\iconpicker\\assets\\sharedAsset") %}

-4. Add the fonts you want to the directory `resources-shared/fonts` within the plugin directory (this will change later)
+4. Add the fonts you want to the following directory

+        /vendor/dolphiq/iconpicker/src/resources-shared/fonts

 5. The `Iconpicker Field` type will be available when adding a new field - Settings > Fields > Add new field

 ## Creating a field with the iconpicker field type